stephanme/nibe-mqtt-gateway/README.md

 - red blinking - OTA firmware upload in progress

 Web UI:
-- http://nibegw - main page with some status info
+- http://nibegw - main page with some status info and several config options
 - http://nibegw/update - OTA update and upload of file system
 - http://nibegw/metrics - Prometheus endpoint with some insights like heap, uptime and execution times